 Rest Assured

 What if, instead of constant surveillance, technology could nurture a calm, reciprocal connection between us and our furry babies?
 Rest Assured is an IoT ambient notification system for pet dog owners to feel confident and less anxious about leaving their dogs home alone.
-Consisting of a smart device inspired by a resting dog hidden under a blanket, a hand-sewn tail-tracking harness, and a pressure-sensitive cushion, the system achieves the intended user goals by strengthening their emotional bond and encouraging the dog to rest longer within a closed feedback loop.
+Consisting of a smart figurine, a tail-tracking harness, and a pressure-sensing cushion, the closed feedback loop strengthens their emotional bond and encourages the dog to have a balanced schedule.

 Roles